 Standard Contract Forms

 When buying or selling real property in Texas, professionals licensed by TREC are most often required to use standard form contracts drafted by TREC’s Broker-Lawyer Committee and adopted by the agency.
 These forms are carefully written to meet the needs of a typical home sale or purchase and to balance the interests of all the parties involved.
 A broker or sales agent is permitted to complete these form contracts to reflect the needs of their client, but cannot make recommendations or offer advice that exceeds their level of expertise.
 Complex or specialized situations may require a qualified attorney to express and protect the client’s interest.

 In addition to brokers and sales agents, there are others who might be involved in your transaction, some of which are also licensed by TREC.

 Real estate inspectors are individuals licensed by TREC to perform inspections of real property part of a real estate transaction.
 Inspectors provide information on the performance of certain systems that are part of the property.
-They are required to use the TREC standard report form and are guided by their “standards of Practice” to ensure consistency throughout the home inspection process.
+They are required to use the TREC standard report form and are follow Standards of Practice to ensure consistency throughout the home inspection process.
 There are three types of inspectors:

 - Apprentice inspector, who must be sponsored and directly supervised

 - Real Estate inspectors, who must be sponsored and indirectly supervise

 - Professional inspectors, who can inspect without sponsorship or supervision